 Afterwards, we warm up over a quick coffee in the on-site cafe, but we don't hang round for long - pretty soon we are boarding the next part of the Ropeway, for some more great scenery as we descend from the crater towards Togendai Port, where we will board one of the Kankosen Pirate Ships for a cruise across Lake Ashinoko.

-Needless to say, the pirate ships are not exactly authentic - these replicas are definitely somewhat tacky as well as packed solid with day tripping tourists.
+Needless to say, the pirate ships are not exactly authentic - these replicas are definitely somewhat tacky as well as packed solid with tourists on a day trip.
 But they are nevertheless a comfortable and entertaining way to cruise across the lovely lake Ashi, the boat ride taking around 30 minutes.

 En route there are some picturesque views of lake Ashi itself and the surrounding woodlands which cover the mostly undeveloped shore.
 For those lucky enough to have a clear day, sightings of Mount Fuji are sometimes possible during the crossing too.